DiscretePath

 ‘DiscretePath’ is software for drawing, visualizing and analyzing medium-sized graphs (networks).
 Graphs of up to 20,000 edges (links) can be drawn in a reasonable amount of time.
 Larger graphs can also be imported and drawn, but this takes longer.
 Most analyzes (paths, flows, centralities, clustering, cliques, ...) can be performed on medium-sized graphs, except when non-polynomial algorithms are used or very complex matrices need to be constructed.

 In addition to the drawing and analysis tools, an Artificial Intelligence module covers AI algorithms that use graphs in one form or another.
-The first supervised learning AI algorithms covered are: "Decision Trees".
+The supervised learning AI algorithms covered are: "Decision Trees" and "Graph Similarity".
 The decision tree algorithms can handle both categorical and numerical data and can be used for both classification and regression tasks.
+The Graph Similarity module compares the differences between two graphs based on the flows through their vertices.

 Features: